satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 and number of article downloads, but these measures indicate the popularity but not necessarily quality of articles or reviews.

-We propose to augment code review systems (and in turn, article review systems) with a “reputation” assessment mechanism similar to the one used in discussion forums such as
-`stackoverflow.net <http://stackoverflow.net>`_ or
-`mathoverflow.net <http://mathoverflow.net>`_ in order to quantify the quality of reviews.
-These sites provide a web interface for soliciting responses to questions on topics related to either computer programming or mathematics, respectively.
+We propose a review systems (Figure 2) with a “reputation” assessment mechanism similar to the one used in discussion forums such as `stackoverflow.net <http://stackoverflow.net>`_ or `mathoverflow.net <http://mathoverflow.net>`_ in order to quantify the quality of reviews.
+These sites provide a web interface for soliciting responses to questions on topics related to either computer programming or mathematics, respectively (supplementary Figure 3).
 The web interface allows registered members to post or respond to a question, to comment on a response, and to vote on the quality or importance of a question, of a response, or of a comment.
-Supplementary Figure 3 shows a screenshot of the response from a registered member to a question submitted to Stack Overflow and demonstrates the different ways of assessing reputation.
 In our proposed review system, such a vote tally would be associated with identified, registered reviewers, and would be only one of several measures of the quality of reviews (and reviews of reviews).
+Reviews can be ranked by importance (weighted average of ratings), opinion difference (variance of ratings) or interest (number of ratings).

 It would also be possible to aggregate the measures above to assess the impact or importance of, for example, collaborators, coauthors,